-You are cordially invited to attend the Annual Meeting of Stockholders of Cabot Corporation (the "Company" or "Cabot"), which will be held virtually on Thursday, March 11, 2021, at 1:00 pm, Eastern Time.
-In light of the continuing public health impact of the ongoing COVID-19 pandemic and to support the health and safety of the Company's stockholders and attendees, the Annual Meeting will be held in a virtual meeting format via live webcast at www.meetingcenter.io/241544347, where you will be able to listen to the meeting live, submit questions and vote.
-The meeting password is CBT2021 and you will need your control number included in your Notice of Internet Availability of Proxy Materials or proxy card.
+You are cordially invited to attend the Annual Meeting of Stockholders of Cabot Corporation (the "Company" or "Cabot"), which will be held virtually on Thursday, March 10, 2022, at 4:00 pm, Eastern Time.
+In light of the continuing public health impact of the ongoing COVID-19 pandemic and to support the health and safety of the Company's stockholders and attendees, the Annual Meeting will be held in a virtual meeting format via live webcast at meetnow.global/MLNW2AY, where you will be able to listen to the meeting live, submit questions and vote.
+You will need your control number included in your Notice of Internet Availability of Proxy Materials or proxy card.
 There will be no in-person meeting.

-At the Annual Meeting, we will ask you to elect three members of our Board of Directors, provide your advisory approval of our executive compensation, approve the Cabot Corporation Amended and Restated 2017 Long-Term Incentive Plan, and ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2021.
+At the Annual Meeting, we will ask you to elect four members of our Board of Directors, provide your advisory approval of our executive compensation, and ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2022.
 We will also discuss any other business matters properly brought before the meeting.
 The attached proxy statement explains our voting procedures, describes the business we will conduct, and provides information about the Company that you should consider when you vote your shares.

 We are using the "Notice and Access" method of providing proxy materials to you via the Internet.
-We are mailing to you a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of the proxy materials and 2020 Annual Report.
+We are mailing to you a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of the proxy materials and 2021 Annual Report.
 Notice and Access provides a convenient and environmentally friendly way for you to access Cabot's proxy materials.
-The Notice includes instructions on how to access our proxy statement and our 2020 Annual Report and how to vote your shares.
-The Notice also contains instructions on how to receive a paper copy of the proxy materials and our 2020 Annual Report, if you prefer.
+The Notice includes instructions on how to access our proxy statement and our 2021 Annual Report and how to vote your shares.
+The Notice also contains instructions on how to receive a paper copy of the proxy materials and our 2021 Annual Report.